K-miran/UTMSR_HEmpute/README.md

                    string tag_path, string target_path, int selection, const bool acc_test);
 ```

 Each row of the input data in the `tag_path` directory is corresponding to one tag SNP and the tag variant genotypes are saved as `tag_geno_data`.
 Each row of the input data in the `target_path` directory  is corresponding to one target SNP.
 When `acc_test=1`, the target variant genotypes are saved as `ytest`.
-Otherwise, we do not save the variants.
-For each target variant, we store the starting coordinate for the tag SNPs to be used for evaluation.
-The stored model parameters are divided into `model0` (intercepts) and  `model` (slope).
-In class `DATAParam`, we have the following variables:
+Otherwise, we do not store the variants for saving the memory storage.
+For each target variant, we store the starting coordinate for the tag SNPs to be used for evaluation as `tag_model_starting_index`.
+The stored model parameters are divided into the intercepts (`model0`)  and slope (`model`).
+In class `DATAParam`, we have the following variables of dataset:

-- dim: the number of features
+- dim: the number of features,
-- n_test: the sample size
+- n_test: the sample size,
-- n_snptag: the number of tag variants
+- n_snptag: the number of tag variant genotypes,
-- n_snptarget: the number of target variants
+- n_snptarget: the number of target variant genotypes,
-- n_snptarget_model: the actual number of imputed target variants
+- n_snptarget_model: the actual number of imputed target variant genotypes,
-- n_thread: the number of threads to be used for implementation
+- n_thread: the number of threads to be used for implementation.

-We have created the class named `DATAParam`, so now we create an object of `DATAParam` by specifyng the object name `DATAparam`.
+We have created the class named `DATAParam`, so now we create an object of `DATAParam` by specifying the object name `DATAparam`.

 3. Evaluating the model over encrypted tag variants